 Knowledge panels are information boxes that appear on Google when you search for entities (people, places, organizations, things) that are in the Knowledge Graph.
 They are meant to help you get a quick snapshot of information on a topic based on Google’s understanding of available content on the web.

 Knowledge panels are automatically generated, and information that appears in a knowledge panel comes from various sources across the web.

-The first reason you need the Google knowledge panel is that it is highly visible real estate on Google’s search results page.
-The images in the knowledge panel and the box around the panel draw the attention of the user’s eye.
-If Google creates and displays a knowledge panel for your business, you’d be crazy not to take advantage of the opportunity to provide accurate, complete and optimized information that could bring you new leads.
+First, you need the panel because is that it is highly visible real estate on Google’s search results page.
+The images it displays and the box around the panel draw the attention of the user’s eye.
+If Google creates and displays a panel for your business, you’d be crazy not to take advantage of the opportunity to provide accurate, complete and optimized information that could bring you new leads.

 The second reason is equally important.
 There is a good chance that verifying your location will have a positive impact on your company’s SEO and local search results.
-(To learn more about SEO, read our article about a five-step process for SEO.)
+(To learn more about SEO, read our article about a five-step process for SEO success.)

 After you verify your listing, you will see additional features that are available only to verified businesses.
-Here are some suggestions for getting the most out of Google’s knowledge panel.
+Here are some suggestions for getting the most out of Google’s business panel.

 - Pictures (or videos) – To show a potential customer what your business is like, add images showing the inside/interior of your location and some pics of your staff.
 Photos of your facility’s exterior, or of the grounds, can be helpful, too, for some businesses.

 - Posts – We recommend adding short posts of 150-350 characters to your company’s panel.
 The posts can be up to 1,500 characters, but brief is often better.
 This is one more place on the web where your content marketing can live and work for you.

 - Services – Highlight your business, services, and the benefits you provide to your customers.